istvan-fodor/r2a/README.md

 This build was mainly tested with ROS 2 Humble.
 I also tested it with Jazzy locally (by switching to the master branch `r2r`).

-Documentation can be found on docs.rs: https://docs.rs/r2a/latest/r2a/ Crates.io homepage is here: https://crates.io/crates/r2a
+Documentation can be found on docs.rs: https://docs.rs/r2a/latest/r2a/

+The crate can be found on crates.io: https://crates.io/crates/r2a

 ## Install